Govt employees set to go on strike in Karnataka, CM attempts to assuage concerns | Law-Order

 - India

-With the government employees in Karnataka set to go on an indefinite strike from March 1, seeking fulfilment of various demands, Chief Minister Basavaraj Bommai on Tuesday reached out to them saying the administration was ready to seek 7th Pay commission's interim report immediately and implement it.
+With the government employees in Karnataka set to go on an indefinite strike from March 1, seeking fulfilment of various demands, Chief Minister Basavaraj Bommai on Tuesday reached out to them, saying the administration was ready to seek 7th Pay commission's interim report and implement it.

-Most of the services, barring a few like transport, critical care at hospitals and crematoriums are likely to be hit due to the stir.

-The employees have forwarded three major demands -- implementation of the 7th Pay Commission report, reverting to the Old Pension Scheme and implementation of at least 40 per cent of fitment facilities.
+Most of the services, barring a few like transport, critical care at hospitals and crematoriums, are likely to be hit due to the strike from tomorrow, as talks between the employees' association and the Chief Secretary today did not yield ''positive results.''
+The employees have put forward their demands including, implementation of the 7th Pay Commission report and implementation of at least 40 per cent of fitment facilities, and reverting to the Old Pension Scheme.

-''Our senior officials are in touch with the government employees' association and their President, and are holding talks.
-I have already made it clear in the Assembly that we were the ones who formed the seventh pay commission and it will be implemented in 2023-24 itself, and funds for it have been allocated in the budget,'' Bommai told reporters at Hubballi.
+''Our senior officials are in touch with the government employees association and their President, holding talks.
+I have already made it clear in the Assembly that we are the ones who formed the seventh pay commission and it will be implemented in 2023-24 itself, and funds have been allocated for it in the budget,'' Bommai told reporters at Hubballi.

-''We are ready to immediately direct the seventh pay commission to submit the interim report and implement it,'' he added.
+''We are ready to immediately direct the seventh pay commission to give the interim report and to implement it,'' he added.

+Later speaking to reporters in Siddapaura, the CM said he too will hold discussions with the pay commission and top officials, and expressed confidence about resolving the issue by tomorrow.

+Asked whether the government will invoke the Essential Services Maintenance Act (ESMA), he said, such a situation has not arisen. ''I don't want to comment on that now.''
+Karnataka State Government Employees’ Association President C S Shadakshari, after meeting with the Chief Secretary Vandita Sharma and other top government officials from Finance Department and CM's Office, said there is no question of them withdrawing the call for strike at this point in time.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)